Group 2 Gallery

 Léonce Rosenberg (1879-1947) admiring "Opus 47 1923" at Galerie Apollo in Brussels, october 1946 (Exhibition Herbin-Servranckx)

-in 1918 Servranckx showed his works at Rosenberg's Parisian gallery “L'Effort Moderne”, where he met a.o.
+in 1918 Servranckx showed his work at Rosenberg's gallery “L'Effort Moderne” in Paris, where he met a.o.
 Filippo Tommaso Marinetti,

 Theo van Doesburg, Fernand Léger and Marcel Duchamp.
-Due to his acquaintance with Duchamp, Servranckx particpated in the "International Exhibition of Modern art" organized in 1926/27 by the "Société Anonyme" (Katherine Dreier) in the Brooklyn museum, NY.
+Due to his acquaintance with Duchamp, Servranckx particpated in the "International Exhibition of Modern art" organized in 1926/27 by the "Société Anonyme" (Katherine Dreier) in the Brooklyn museum, NY and in the Art Gallery of Ontario in Toronto, Canada.

 "Opus 53 1923", oil on canvas, 92 x 70 cm